oaklandgit/goboom-engine/README.md

 # TO DO

-- Depletion of resources reverse progress bars
 - Explosion and death on wrong landing
 - Mult lives / respawing
+- Buggy when docked and moving past left or right edge of screen
 - Ship should attach to planet at correct landing point
 - sprite animations (separate component from sprite)
 - worm holes (teleportation)